 Where is the "Lost and Found?"

-The "Lost and Found" container is located in front of the school office.
-Please check for missing items regularly and if items are found please bring the item to the office.
+The "Lost and Found" container is located near the school office.
+Please check for missing items regularly and if items are found please bring them to the office.

 Where can I learn about activities taking place in school?